 In the heart of Umbria, located between historic Perugia and Assisi, Castello di Monterone is an excellent base to explore Umbria, Southern Tuscany, and Marche.
 You can stay in one of the 18 rooms, or rent the entire castle.
 There is an on-site gourmet restaurant that offers traditional cuisine prepared with locally sourced ingredients.
 Dishes include hand-made umbricelli pasta with sheep’s ricotta, sausage, fresh Norcia black truffle, and many more delicious plates.

 8. Castello di Guarene

-Twelve decadently, luxurious rooms with panoramic views over the sublime Langhe and Roero hills, scattered with villages and vineyards; a gourmet restaurant and bistrot; excellent spa; small museum and enchanting, manicured gardens: this is the Castello di Guarene.
-This beautiful three-story castle, almost 82 feet high, was originally built in the early 1700s by Carlo Giacinto Roero di Guarene.
+Twelve decadently luxurious rooms with panoramic views over the sublime Langhe and Roero hills, scattered with villages and vineyards; a gourmet restaurant and bistrot; excellent spa; small museum and enchanting, manicured gardens: this is the Castello di Guarene.
+Almost 82 feet high, this beautiful three-story castle was originally built in the early 1700s by Carlo Giacinto Roero di Guarene.
 A funny anecdote is that it was built “by mail” because, in the winter, Carlo stayed in his Turin residence, and he would send letters daily with detailed instructions to his construction workers.
 Construction continued until after Carlo’s death in 1749, and then the noble family Roero di Guarene, della Vezza e di Piobesi, until 1899 when the Provana di Collegno family inherited it.
 Famous visitors include King Vittorio Amedeo II, who visited in 1773.
 The castle was elegantly restored and transformed into a luxury hotel in 2011 and can now be rented out exclusively.

 9. Castello di Spessa